peteroupc/peteroupc.github.io/randomfunc.md

 - **Triangular distribution**: `ContinuousWeightedChoice([startpt, midpt, endpt], [0, 1, 0])`.
 The distribution starts at `startpt`, peaks at `midpt`, and ends at `endpt`.
 - **Weibull distribution**: `b * pow(-ln(RNDU01ZeroExc()),1.0 / a)`, where `a` is the shape, `b` is the scale, and `a` and `b` are greater than 0.
 - **Zeta distribution**: Generate `n = floor(pow(RNDU01ZeroOneExc(), -1.0 / r))`, and if `d / pow(2, r) < (d - 1) * RNDU01OneExc() * n / (pow(2, r) - 1.0)`, where `d = pow((1.0 / n) + 1, r)`, repeat this process.
 The parameter `r` is greater than 0.
 Based on method described in Devroye 1986.
 A zeta distribution truncated by rejecting random values greater than some positive integer is called a _Zipf distribution_ or _Estoup distribution_.
 (Note that Devroye uses "Zipf distribution" to refer to the untruncated zeta distribution.)

+<a id=Generating_Random_Numbers_from_an_Arbitrary_Distribution></a>
+### Generating Random Numbers from an Arbitrary Distribution

+If a statistical distribution's [_probability density function_](https://en.wikipedia.org/wiki/Probability_density_function) (PDF) is known, one of the following techniques, among others, can be used to generate random numbers that follow that distribution.
+A PDF is a function that specifies each number's _probability density_ in that distribution, where each density is 0 or greater.
+Note, however, that a list of common PDFs is outside the scope of this page.

+- Use the PDF to calculate the probability density for a number of sample points (usually regularly spaced).
+Create one list with the sampled points in ascending order (the `list`) and another list with the densities at those points (the `weights`).
+Finally call `ContinuousWeightedChoice(list, weights)` to generate a random number between the lowest and highest sampled point.
+- In many cases, random numbers that follow the distribution can be generated using [inverse transform sampling](https://en.wikipedia.org/wiki/Inverse_transform_sampling) (generating `ICDF(RNDU01OneExc())`, where `ICDF(X)` is the distribution's _inverse cumulative distribution function_, or inverse of the integral of the PDF, assuming the area under the PDF is 1).
+Further details on such a technique or on finding integrals or inverses are outside the scope of this document.
+- Use _rejection sampling_.
+Choose the lowest and highest random number to generate (`minValue` and `maxValue`, respectively) and find the maximum value of the PDF at or between those points (`maxDensity`).
+The rejection sampling approach is then illustrated with the following pseudocode, where `PDF(X)` is the distribution's PDF (see also Saucier 2000, p.
+39).

+        METHOD ArbitraryDist(minValue, maxValue, maxDensity)
+             if minValue >= maxValue: return error
+             while True:
+                 x=RNDNUMEXCRANGE(minValue, maxValue)
+                 y=RNDNUMEXCRANGE(0, maxDensity)
+                 if y < PDF(x): return x
+             end
+        END METHOD

 <a id=Conclusion></a>
 ## Conclusion